K Nearest Neighbour

 Formatting a Table You can format the tables that appear in various charts.
 Tables can be plotted standalone like Table and Cross Table, or they accompany other charts (like Sparkline Chart in which they accompany a Line, Area, or Column Chart).
 The ...

-Centroid Based Clustering is located under Textual Analysis () in Clustering, in the left task pane.
+Cross Validation is located under Model Studio () under Sampling, in Data Preparation, in the left task pane.
 Use the drag-and-drop method to use the algorithm in the canvas.
-Click the algorithm to view and select different properties for analysis.
-Refer to ...
+Click the algorithm to view and select different properties for analysis. ...